telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ##### value `Boolean`

-The value that indicates whether the widget should enter\exit full-screen
+The value that indicates whether the widget should enter or exit fullscreen.

 ### volume

-Gets or Sets a value between 0 and 100 that specifies the volume of the video
+Gets or sets a value between 0 and 100 that specifies the volume of the video.

 #### Example